LandoNikko/Pilko-Frame-Capture-Studio/README.md

 The tool finds timestamps (or you pick them).
 Your browser's built-in capabilities (`<video>`, `<canvas>`) capture the frame at that time, optionally cropping based on black bar detection, encode it to the selected image format, and provide the image data for display/download.

 PySceneDetect exists for better scene detection, but requires Python and setup for local deployment.
-Pilko Studio's solution is Histogram and Pixel Difference algorithms in Smart Auto, which get the same job done, are lightweight (basic JS) and work inside a single .html -file.
+Pilko Studio's solution is Histogram and Pixel Difference algorithms in Automatic, which get the same job done, are lightweight (basic JS) and work inside a single .html -file.
 The project's goal is accessibility in deployment for the average users.

 The tool doesn't do video extraction from links, such as Youtube, TikTok, Instagram, etc.<br>
 I recommend using [Media Download](https://github.com/mhogomchungu/media-downloader) or [Hitomi Downloader](https://github.com/KurtBestor/Hitomi-Downloader)